 At Ripley Infant School our reading curriculum inspires wonder and imagination by teaching our children the essential knowledge and skills that they will need now and in their future.
 Through vocabulary rich texts, including fiction, non-fiction and poetry, children will be taught the basic skills they need in order to be able to continue to develop their reading with enjoyment and understanding.
 All children will be encouraged to read widely to appreciate a love of reading and to gain knowledge across the curriculum.

-Phonics - Letters and Sounds Programme
+Phonics: Little Wandle - Letters and Sounds Revised

 You can download our Information leaflet for parents here

 An information powerpoint for parents about the teaching of Phonics can be found here

 In school we have arranged all books into different phonics phases to ensure children are reading books at their current phonics ability.
 We have categorised them into each phase and phase 2, 3 and 4 each have their own challenge book as we want to encourage children to be challenged and to use the text to help them work out what a particular word says.